Egbert-Azure/egbert-azure.Github.io/_posts/2023-08-09-USCF 21ENs03-Game-With-C-Anderson.md

 ## A Puzzling Resignation: Unraveling the Kings Indian Defense

 In the intricate world of chess, the opening moves can set the stage for captivating battles.
 My recent encounter with [Clarence Anderson](https://players.chessbase.com/en/player/anderson_clarence/7851) was no exception, as the game took an unexpected turn right from the start.
-Clarence is a very experienced correspondence chess player per ChessBase Players Database.
+Clarence is a very experienced correspondence chess player, per ChessBase Players Database.

 Faced with his d4 opening move, I opted for the Kings Indian Defense, a dynamic choice that can lead to complex and rich positions.
 The game swiftly evolved, and both sides began navigating the tactical challenges the Kings Indian is known for.